tellmeac/go-template/Roadmap.md

-# Планы по улучшению шаблона.
+# Improve roadmap

-- [ ] Remove uber.fx usage.
+- [x] Remove uber.fx usage.
-- [ ] Refactor commands with cobra pkg.
+- [x] Refactor commands with cobra pkg.
-- [ ] Root config that aggregates all local configs.
+- [x] Root config that aggregates all local configs.
-- [ ] Root repository
+- [x] Root repository
-- [ ] No application interfaces
+- [x] No application interfaces
 - [ ] TestSuite Integration testing without mocks.
-- [ ] Use squirrel as sql query builder instead of ent.
+- [x] Use squirrel as sql query builder instead of ent.
 - [ ] Context logger, as a wrapper for zap.
 - [ ] tracing spans for important locations in code.
-- [ ] Prepare pkg to be shared across projects. web.Server/ storage.Storage/ schema/json/ logging/, etc.
+- [ ] Prepare pkg to be shared across other projects. web.Server/ storage.Storage/ schema/json/ logging/, etc.